Brunobt80/VideoPokerTraining/README.md

 # VideoPokerTraining
-This is a small video poker console game (jacks 'n better) under development.
+This is a small video poker console game (jacks or better) under development.